Amazing Hidden Gems in New York State

 • Whiteface Mountain Steps

-All the sights we shared with you in this article are the true hidden gems of New York.
-There are art objects, architectural masterpieces, natural sights, and much more to help everyone find something for themselves.
+All the sights we shared with you in this article are non-touristy places to check out in the New York area.
+There are architectural masterpieces, natural sights, and many more places with options for all interests.

-Such sights will help you discover this state from a different angle and see what is in its heart.
-So, if you still haven’t seen some of those, make sure to add them to your personal guidebook!
+Visiting these sights will help you discover this state from a unique perspective and also see more than your average local or tourist.
+So, if you still haven’t seen some of those, make sure to add them to your to do list!